farooqkz/farooqkz.github.io/content/computer/i-have-been-looking-for-a-mobile-linux-device.md

 ---
 title: "I've been looking for a mobile Linux device for a while and here's the conclusion"
 date: 2022-08-13T20:03:33+04:30
-draft: true
+draft: false
 ---

-For a long time, however not continually, I've been looking for a portable Linux device for geekish stuff like shell and programming as well as web browsing and maybe a bit chatting.
+For a long time, however not continous, I've been looking for a portable Linux device for geekish stuff like shell and programming as well as web browsing and maybe a bit chatting.

 I also wanted such a device to have very long battery life and a QWERTY keyboard so that typing will be convenient with it.
 When you are talking about battery life, you probably want your device to have ARM processor or if it's x86, it must be Atom.
 Would you like Core i5 or Core i7 instead?
-Fine then forget about long battery life.
+Fine! then forget about long battery life.

 The screen also must be pretty small so that carrying it would be easy and a smaller screen would eat less battery per hour.
 But being too small will hurt your eyes reading the text.
 So an average of 6-7 inchs seems to be a balance between portability and ease on your eyes.